 Hopefully, you’re reading the London Perfect blog because you’re thinking about spending some time in London, but not simply as one of the millions of tourists thronging hotels.
 Oh no. You’re interested in living like a local for a week or so.
 This is marvelous as we’ve properties in some of the city’s most desirable residential areas.
-For instance take the Churchill.
+For instance take the Christchurch.
 It’s a bright, two-bedroom pad that’s a gem among the elegant, Corinthian-column’ed and utterly desirable Victorian terraces of Chelsea’s western edge.
 West Chelsea in London is an intimate and tranquil neighborhood that shares its secrets with a select few.
 It’s a peaceful spot with the advantage of being just a short walk or easy bus ride from all the top spots in Chelsea, such as King’s Road and Sloane Square, Museum Row in South Kensington, the famous Harrods department store in Knightsbridge and so much more.

 What to Do in London’s West Chelsea

 First, I’d like to suggest a leisurely amble through Brompton Cemetery.
 Royal Parks manage this 19th-century cemetery and I adore an early morning stroll through its tranquil and misty 39 acres.
-The Friends of Brompton Cemetery also organise guided tours on Sunday afternoon, a fascinating way to learning about London’s recent social history by examining the burial rites of its inhabitants.
+The Friends of Brompton Cemetery also organize guided tours on Sunday afternoon, a fascinating way to learning about London’s recent social history by examining the burial rites of its inhabitants.

 In complete contrast to the peace offered by the cemetery, just next door is Chelsea Football Club’s stadium, Stamford Bridge.
 For those soccer fans among my readers I would suggest you start looking for tickets right about now.
 Those tickets are like hens’ teeth…